Kentucky Votes To Ban Child Marriage

 The role of parental consent has been a sticking point in Kentucky and in other states.
 Conservative lawmakers and organizations such as the Virginia-based Family Foundation say parents, not courts, should have the final say in whether a minor child is permitted to marry, and they have successfully pushed back against legislation that did not include provisions for a parent's consent.
 Opponents of child marriage counter that blanket minimum-age requirements may be necessary to protect minors from parental coercion.

-Parental pressure is often closely associated with religious convictions – convictions that the minor may or may not share.
-In May of 2017, Republican Gov. Chris Christie cited concerns about religious liberty when he vetoed a bill that would have made New Jersey the first state to ban child marriage without exception.
+Parental pressure is often closely associated with religious convictions — convictions that the minor may or may not share.
+In May 2017, Republican Gov. Chris Christie cited concerns about religious liberty when he vetoed a bill that would have made New Jersey the first state to ban child marriage without exception.

-Coordinated efforts to change child marriage laws were already underway when the #MeToo movement took hold – arguably changing the cultural and political landscape for issues of importance to women.
-For her part, Jeanne Smoot is heartened by what she describes as a "quickening" in the degree of awareness among those in a position to effect change.
+Coordinated efforts to change child marriage laws were already underway when the #MeToo movement took hold — arguably changing the cultural and political landscape for issues of importance to women.
+For her part, Smoot is heartened by what she describes as a "quickening" in the degree of awareness among those in a position to effect change.

 "I think more people are alert and attuned now to how predatory behavior can play out — and what some of the elements are, the power imbalances ... that can trap someone in an abusive [situation]," she says.